CVVisualPSETeam/Dokumente/Testphase/tests.md

                 When opened, one plus as many checkboxes as there are images should be displayed.
 One for every image and one to indicate that no zoom synchronization is selected.
-                If one image is selected, zooming or scrolling in this image is mapped to the other image so they all show the same section and have the same zoom level.
-Zooming or scrolling in a non-selected image only changes this image, as it would if no zoom synchronization was selected.
+                If one image is selected, zooming or scrolling in this image is applied to the other images as well.
+As a result they show the same image section.
+ Zooming or scrolling in a non selected image only changes this image, and doesn't affect other images.
 - ___Image Information x:___
-                For each image there is a widget which displays information about the image.
+                For each image there is a widget which displays information about the it.
-                Zooming in and out of an image with both the spin box in the image information and (Shift) + Strg + Mouse Wheel should work (Shift: slower).
+                Zooming in and out of an image should work with the spin box in the image information.
+               It should work pressing the `Shift` and the `Ctrl` key simultanously, whil using the Mouse Wheel as well (Shift: slower).
-                Unchecking "Show image" should make it disappear, checking make it reappear.
+                Unchecking "Show image" should hide it, checking it show again.
-                The information about the image in the collapsable should be correct.
-                "Show full image" should work.
+                The information about the image in the collapsable should be correct and the "Show full image" button near the information should work.

 ###PointMatchView
 __Source:__ /manual\_test/pointmatchviewtest